 Chakalaka recipe from South Africa

 This Chakalaka recipe in its present form probably originated in the kitchens of the townships and mining settlements in and around Johannesburg South Africa.
-The dish is still quite new.
-It is said that it originated in the hostels where the men in the townships lived.
-This is where the miners who worked in the gold mines around Johannesburg lived.
+The court is in the South African cuisine still quite new.
+It is said that it was created in the hostels where the men lived in the townships.
+The miners who worked in the gold mines around Johannesburg lived there.
 They are said to have diced their ingredients together to cook a vegetable stew.
-They also served corn "pap", a porridge made from corn.
-This one is also known as Mielie Pap.
-The workers in the hostels had little money to spend.
-Therefore, there were no solid ingredients for the dish.
-The recipe can therefore also be used well for recycling leftovers.
+They also served corn “Pap”, a porridge made from corn.
+This is also known as Mielie Pap.
+The workers in the hostels had little money at their disposal.
+Therefore, there were no fixed ingredients for the dish.
+You can therefore also use the recipe to use up leftovers.

 History of the Chakalaka recipe from South Africa?